guard/guard/README.markdown

 $ guard init
 ```

+You may optionally place this Guardfile in your home directory to use it across multiple projects.

 Add the guards you need to your Guardfile (see the existing guards below).

 ### On Mac OS X